aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.1.0 (September 23, 2017) =
+* Improvement: Don't suggest or forward to product pages that are hidden in WooCommerce, for ajna667.

 = Version 2.0.0 (September 20, 2017) =
 * Improvement: Speed up the Captured 404s page for blankpagestl.